-The simple presence of the above signs does not mean someone is codependent, but a high number of these signs may indicate codependent tendencies.
+The simple presence of the above signs does not mean someone is codependent, but a high number of these signs may show codependent tendencies.

-One way to do this is with codependency tests, like these:
+One way to assess someone’s level of codependency is with codependency tests, like these:

-This test consists of 60 true-or-false questions.
-A score below 20 is little need for concern, a score between 21 – 30 should be a moderate need for concern, a score between 31 – 45 is moderate towards a severe need for concern, and a score over 46 indicating a severe need for concern.
+This test comprises 60 true-or-false questions.
+A score below 20 is little need for concern, a score of 21 – 30 shows a moderate need for concern, a score of 31 – 45 indicates moderate-to-severe need for concern, and a score over 46 indicates a severe need for concern.

 Are You in a Codependent Relationship?

-This article from WebMD serves as a sort of open-ended quiz about whether or not one is in a codependent relationship and suggestions for what to do next.
-With input from psychologists, it offers up a few signs of codependent relationships to get the reader thinking about whether or not their relationship is codependent.
+This article from WebMD serves as a sort of open-ended quiz about whether one is in a codependent relationship and includes suggestions for what to do next.
+With input from psychologists, it offers a few signs of codependent relationships to get the reader thinking about whether or not their relationship is codependent.

 Characteristics of Codependent People

-A checklist by Melody Beattie consisting of over 200 items has been adapted into a shorter version, called the Beattie Codependency Checklist, which has been used in peer-reviewed research on codependency (Wells et al., 1999).
+A checklist by Melody Beattie comprising over 200 items has been adapted into a shorter version, called the Beattie Codependency Checklist, which has been used in peer-reviewed research on codependency (Wells et al., 1999).

-There is no scale at the end which determines the taker’s level of codependency, as it is rather meant to contextualize a vast set of behaviors and thoughts into a codependency framework.
+There is no scale at the end that determines the taker’s level of codependency, as it is rather meant to contextualize a vast set of behaviors and thoughts into a codependency framework.

 5 Books About Codependency

-For people who want to learn more about codependency, here are some great books about codependency.
+For people who want to learn more, here are some great books about codependency.
 These books are particularly helpful for people who fear they are codependent and want to overcome their codependency.

-4. Sowle, J.J.
-(2014).
-The Everything Guide to Codependency: Learn to Recognize and Change Codependent Behavior.
+4. The Everything Guide to Codependency: Learn to recognize and change codependent behavior – Jennifer Sowle